ch-arslanahmad/dsa/README.md

 # dsa
-Everything related to DSA, that is knowledge and code relating to DSA
+Everything related to DSA, that is knowledge and code relating to DSA.

+I am starting DSA with Patterns.